 Healthy relationships have the ability to boost longevity, fight depression, and ultimately create an abundant life full of happiness.
 The health benefits of nourishing relationships are clear: research shows that happily married couples live longer and are less likely to have heart attacks; close friendships are proven to help cancer recovery; people who own pets are less likely to have stress-related diseases.

-As we near the final month of 2012, slow down and make some time to share the joy of the season with your loved ones.
+Slow down and make some time to share the joy of the season with your loved ones.

 Communicate – Whether in person, through an email, over Skype, or a good old-fashioned phone call, reach out to the people you love, even if it’s just to tell them, “I love you!”
 A little communication goes a long way in nurturing relationships.